 - Applications for admission to the school are in accordance with the Local Authority's coordinated admission arrangements.
-Parents can apply online to the Local Authority in which they live or obtain an application form from their Local Authority.
-Application forms for Bedford Borough residents are available from the school. - The Governors are responsible for admissions.
-Parents should apply for a place at the school in accordance with the Local Authority's co-ordinated admission arrangements but admission decisions will be taken by the Governors. - Children are invited to make introductory visits to the school during the term before entrance. - The Governors rightly expect that parents given a place for their child under the Church Membership category will still satisfy the requirements of that category at the time of admission. - Parents are reminded that there are occasionally slight changes to admissions policies and should make sure they have the most recent edition.
+Parents can apply online to the Local Authority in which they live or obtain an application form from their home Local Authority.
+Application forms for Bedford Borough residents are available from the school or parents may apply online at Beds Borough online-admissions. - The Governors are responsible for admissions.
+Parents should apply for a place at the school in accordance with the Local Authority's co-ordinated admission arrangements but admission decisions will be taken by the Governors. - Children are invited to make introductory visits to the school during the term before entrance. - The Governors rightly expect that parents given a place for their child under the Church Membership category will still satisfy the requirements of that category at the time of admission. - Parents are reminded that there are occasionally slight changes to admission policies and should make sure they have the policy for the correct year of entry.